 litigation, contending that he cannot be physically forced to

 give his blood sample.

-youth's paternity suit.
+decide the youth's paternity suit.